Nikon D3X vs D600

-The Nikon D3X and the Nikon D600 are two digital cameras that were officially introduced, respectively, in December 2008 and September 2012.
+The Nikon D3X and the Nikon D600 are two digital cameras that were announced, respectively, in December 2008 and September 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The D3X has a resolution of 24.4 megapixel, whereas the D600 provides 24.2 MP.
+The D3X has a resolution of 24.4 megapixels, whereas the D600 provides 24.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D600 is considerably smaller (37 percent) than the Nikon D3X.
 Moreover, the D600 is markedly lighter (33 percent) than the D3X.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.